 General information about non-invasive therapy:

-In general, one can say that chiropractic is counterproductive.
+In general, one can say that chiropractic manipulation is counterproductive.

-Often, instabilities get worse after reducing muscle spasms.
+Often, instabilities get worse after reducing muscle spasms as well.
 Muscle spasms are protective mechanisms to compensate instability.

 You should make sure you know about: